A Fountain of Art & Science!

 The shape of Aquarius is symbolically tied with its corresponding Zodiac Symbol, sign of the Water-Bearer.

-There are 4 wood dye color options available as an addon:
+There are also 4 wood dye color options available as an add-on (finished with a water-resistant gloss seal):

 Aquarius can cycle through 11 different patterns by default.
 This is all controlled by the aluminum dial at the front of the frame.

-- Ambiance: A water-less standby mode that acts as an ambient night/mood/accent light slowly fading in and out.
+- Ambiance: A water-less standby mode that acts as an ambient night/mood/accent light that slowly changes colors

 - Helix: A single white stream that slowly rises, freezes, falls and repeats.
 Clean, simple, and modern.

-- Spectrum: A 3 stream display of high contrasting gradient hues.
+- Spectrum: A triple-stream display of high contrasting gradient hues.

 - Volcanic Lightning: Experience momentary lightning strikes amidst a volcanic storm palette.